 Poetry

-In this lesson, students compare and contrast the poem, "The Hill We Climb," and an excerpt from the speech, "I Have a Dream," and analyze how the authors' messages are made clear through their word choices and rhetorical strategies.
-Students compose a poem, evaluate how poetry can be used to send a...
+In this lesson, students compare and contrast the poem, "The Hill We Climb," with an excerpt from the speech, "I Have a Dream," and analyze how the authors' messages are made clear through their word choices and rhetorical strategies.
+Students compose a poem, evaluate how poetry can be used to send...
 Read more »

 Perspectives in Poetry